ArrasL/LRP_for_LSTM/README.md

 # Description

-This repository provides a reference implementation of **Layer-wise Relevance Propagation (LRP)** for an LSTM, as initially proposed in the paper [*Explaining Recurrent Neural Network Predictions in Sentiment Analysis, L. Arras, G. Montavon, K.-R. Müller and W. Samek* WASSA@EMNLP'2017](https://doi.org/10.18653/v1/W17-5221) [[arXiv:1706.07206](https://arxiv.org/abs/1706.07206)].
+This repository provides a **reference** implementation of **Layer-wise Relevance Propagation (LRP)** for an LSTM, as initially proposed in the paper [*Explaining Recurrent Neural Network Predictions in Sentiment Analysis, L. Arras, G. Montavon, K.-R. Müller and W. Samek* WASSA@EMNLP'2017](https://doi.org/10.18653/v1/W17-5221) [[arXiv:1706.07206](https://arxiv.org/abs/1706.07206)].

 Additionally, it includes an implementation of **Sensitivity Analysis (SA)** and **GradientxInput (GI)**, i.e. of gradient-based relevances.

 Note that our implementation is generic and can be easily extended to unidirectional LSTMs, or to other application domains than Natural Language Processing (NLP).

-A few hints on how to adapt the code to your needs can be found [here](./DOC.md).
+A few hints on how to apply and extend the code to your needs can be found [here](./DOC.md).